-These debt holdings appear to have low volatility, but they carry other risks – not the least of which is pernicious inflation and the steady erosion in real value of principal, coupled with interest rates that are negative in real terms.
+These debt holdings appear to have low volatility, but they carry other risks – not the least of which is pernicious inflation and the steady erosion in the real value of the principal, coupled with interest rates that are negative in real terms.

 An allocation to gold and silver provides a hedge against inflation, debt default risks, stock market declines, and volatility – and it historically increases overall returns.
 Gold and silver do not have the default or loss of purchasing power risks that bonds or other debt instruments carry.

 Idaho House Bill 7 simply adds the authority to hold physical gold and silver directly – and in a manner that does not assume the counterparty and default risks involved with other state holdings.